GAE074/DisposableTheme/readme_disposable_themes.txt

 To do this, head to the css file and go to end directly, you will find the definitions and simple explanations for footer there.

-** Differences Between Templates **
+** Diffences Between Templates **

 Except the sidebar on the left there are no differences between them.

-** Differences From Previous Versions **
+** Diffences Compared to v1.00 **

 The folder used for Widgets was corrected
-Widget controllers and blades got a some updates PersonalStats Widget now able to show stats for current last and previous month and current and last year (like the TopPilotsByPeriod)
+Widget controllers and blades got updates PersonalStats Widget now able to show stats for current last and previous month and current and last year (like the TopPilotsByPeriod)
-User Table fixed
-SimBrief Form Route Error fixed
-SimBrief Briefing VATSIM Prefile fixed

-Please check the PhpVms Forum post for the usage and options of my widgets, you do not need to download the widgets pack 'cause this pack contains all of them.
+Please check the forum post for the usage and options of my widgets, you do not need to download the widget pack 'cause this pack contains all of them.

+** V1.02 Changes **

+Correction for VATSIM Prefile (speed and initial altitude) Weather Widget is now compatible with latest dev (TAF display and raw_only option usage fixed) Removed my name from the footer (Just keep the theme name along with my GitHub link to meet minimum licence requirements) More code cleanup and some corrections/improvements not affecting display or functionality

 ** Special Thanks **